World Meeting of Families 2018: Criticisms

 In November 2017, Bishop Brendan Leahy said that LGBT people must be made welcome at WMOF 2018.
 However, the Irish Bishops were overruled by Cardinal Kevin Farrell and all positive references to LGBT people included in WMOF materials were removed and LGBT people were told they were not welcome to attend.
 In April 2018, in response to the removal of LGBT references from WMOF materials, the organisers of Dublin Pride announced "We Are Family" as their 2018 theme.
 In August 2018, Mary McAleese, former President of Ireland and Catholic academic, confirmed she would not attend any of the WMOF events as she felt she and her family were not welcome.
 McAleese claimed the event was a "right wing rally" opposed to women and LGBT people.
 Ursula Halligan, a prominent Catholic and gay activist, organised a choir to sing outside the WMOF venue to highlight the perceived opposition to LGBT people.
 In August 2018, Allianz Insurance issued a statement denying they were "headline sponsors" of the event following a claim made by businesswoman and entrepreneur Norah Casey on RTÉ.
-In October 2019, it was reported that the event raised €11 million through fundraising in Ireland (€9 million less than intended) and incurred losses of €4.4 million.
+In October 2019, The Times reported that the event raised €11 million through fundraising in Ireland (€9 million less than intended) and incurred losses of €4.4 million.